Sapne Suhane Ladakpan Ke

-Sapne Suhane Ladakpan Ke (International Title: Young Dreams) is an Indian television series, which premiered on 21 May 2012 and was broadcast on Zee TV.
-The show was all about celebrating adolescence depicting the lives of two teenage girls, Gunjan and Rachna.
-The teenage years mark the real beginning of a person's blossoming youth and the events that occur in one's life in this period leave permanent imprints affecting his/her personality.
+Sapne Suhane Ladakpan Ke is an Indian television series that aired on Zee TV from 21 May 2012 to 23 January 2015.
+The show focused on celebrating adolescence by portraying the lives of two teenage cousins, Gunjan and Rachana.
+The teenage years signify the start of a person's youth, and the experiences during this period have lasting effects on personality.

-The Show Was Dubbed In English and aired on Zee World on DSTv channel: 166.
-The show ended on 23 January 2015.

-Premise

-The show follows the lives of two teenage girls, Gunjan and Rachna.
-It shows stages in their lives including love, marriage and other problems faced by young women.

 Plot

 Gunjan Sandhu, a fun-loving girl lives in Mumbai with her mother Sneha.
-Her father Aakash lives for his business in Australia.
-Suffering cancer, Sneha expresses concern for Gunjan.
-Shy and introverted, Rachna Garg hails from Benaras.
+Her father Akash lives for his business in Australia.
+Suffering cancer, Sneha expresses concern for Gunjan to her sister Shail.
+Shy and introverted, Shail's daughter Rachana Garg hails from Benaras.
 Her father, Dayal wants to get her married off if she fails in her exams.
-As Sneha dies, Rachna's mother Shail brings Gunjan to Benaras.With many difficulties Gunjan settles herself to Family much to Dayal's dismay due to her city lifestyle and modern ideas.
+As Sneha dies, Shail brings Gunjan to Benaras.
+With many difficulties Gunjan settles herself in Garg Family much to Dayal's dismay due to her city lifestyle and modern ideas.

 The Gargs later celebrate their son Mayank's return to home.
-Rachna and Gunjan become friends.
-Rachna is interested in hockey.
-Later, Dayal also supports her, but fixes her wedding to Vihaan, who flirts with Gunjan.
+Slowly the cousins Rachana and Gunjan turns friends.
+Rachana is interested in hockey.
+Later, Dayal also supports her, but fixes her wedding to Vihan, who flirts with Gunjan.
 She exposes him and the alliance is broken off.
-Gunjan and Mayank fall in love and try to elope but on wedding she rejects the idea of cheating parents and tells Mayank to return home and they return.
+Gunjan and Mayank fall in love and try to elope but on the wedding day she rejects the idea of cheating parents and tells Mayank to return home and they return.
 Shail announces Mayank and Gunjan's wedding, but on the day, Charu marries him.

-Rachna, her boss Kabir and Gunjan expose Charu, who is jailed.
+Rachana, her boss Kabir and Gunjan expose Charu, who is jailed.
 Gunjan and Mayank marry.
-Working in Kabir's company, Rachna falls for him but he leaves her for caring for Bittu, his mentally ill brother.
+Working in Kabir's company, Rachana falls for him but he leaves her for caring for Bittu, his mentally ill brother.
 She decides to care for him and leaves.
 Mayank and Gunjan start fighting and part ways.